macp3o/linux-tweaks/README.md

 ## Manual Settings

 #### 1. Sudo without password
-Add self to the sudo group.
+Add the current user to the `sudo` group.

 #### 2. Less fonts
 Run `font-manager` to disable unwanted fonts that could not be removed.

 #### 3. Firefox
-Enter `about:config` in the address bar of Firefox, and agree to the scary warning  that appears.
+Enter `about:config` in the address bar of Firefox, and agree to the warning  that appears.

-In the filter box (below the address bar), type the filter keyword from the table below, select the corresponding setting in the list, and change it's value to the  value shown in the table by double clicking on it.
+In the filter box below the address bar, type the filter keyword from the table below.
+Then, select the corresponding setting in the list, and change it's value to the  value shown in the table by double clicking on it.
 Repeat for each row.

 | Filter          | Setting                                         | Value |
 | -------------- | :----------------------------------------: | :------: |